indirectDirectEnumeration69/startofhashingproject/README.md

-Project wont be finished until the summer most likely.
+Project wont be finished until unknown date , will probably integrate this idea into another project i find success in exploring.